Ricardicus/raspsite/README.md

 I want to become a better programmer so I develop a server running on my raspberry pi.
-The backend part is implemented in C for UNIX systems.
-Wait, _what_?
-A server in pure C?
-Yes my friend!
+The backend part is implemented in C for UNIX systems. _Wait, what?
+A server in pure C?_ Yes my friend!

 # Website